 Suggestions

-Add specific actions the skill performs, e.g., 'Creates IAM policy bindings to grant roles to users, service accounts, or groups on GCP resources'
+Add concrete actions the skill performs, e.g., 'Creates IAM policy bindings in Google Cloud Platform, assigns roles to members (users, service accounts, groups) on GCP resources such as projects, folders, and organizations.'

 | Dimension | Reasoning | Score |